 Tubal reversal versus IVF: Which is the best choice for me?

-As a woman who opted for sterilization in the past, but now is experiencing new circumstances and desires, you may be faced with the decision between tubal reversal or IVF to achieve pregnancy.
+As a woman who opted for a tubal ligation sterilization in the past, but now is experiencing new circumstances and desires, you may be faced with the decision between tubal reversal surgery or IVF to achieve pregnancy.
 This blog will help break down the pros and cons of each.

-Sterilization is the most common contraceptive method utilized by couples in the United States.
-Approximately 27% of fertile women choose tubal sterilization as their method of contraception.
-About half of these surgeries are performed within 48 hours post-partum and the other half as interval procedures remote from a pregnancy.
-The procedures are meant to be permanent and most women enter into the decision with a sincere intention to prevent additional pregnancies.
+Tubal ligation sterilization is a common contraceptive method utilized by women in the United States with approximately 27% of fertile women choosing tubal sterilization as their method of contraception.
+About half of these surgeries are performed after giving birth and the other half as a procedure remote from a pregnancy.
+Tubal ligation procedures are meant to be permanent and most women enter into the decision with a sincere intention to prevent additional pregnancies.

 But life is full of surprises

-Circumstances change, relationships change, and family-building goals may change accordingly.
+However, circumstances change, relationships change, and family-building goals may change accordingly.
 Despite having consented to permanent sterilization, up to 14% of sterilized women request information regarding fertility options within 14 years of the procedure.
-What are the options for couples who desire pregnancy following tubal sterilization?
+What are the options for women and couples who desire pregnancy following tubal sterilization?

-The answer to that question is as varied as the couples asking it.
+The answer to that question is as varied as the women and couples asking it.
 Many factors may influence the decision-making process.
 Generally speaking, the categorical options are either tubal reversal surgery to reverse the sterilization or in vitro fertilization (IVF).
-Which process is the least expensive?
-Which is the easiest and least risky?
-Which is the best choice based on female age?
-Most importantly, which is the most likely to result in a successful pregnancy?
+But how do you choose between the two options and which is most likely to result in a successful pregnancy?

 Age, cost, time and method of sterilization will factor into your decision